Skip to content

 Applicability

-1. These General Terms and Conditions apply to every offer, quotation, and Agreement concluded between Digitalique and the Other Party, unless the parties have expressly deviated from these General Terms and Conditions in writing.
+1. These General Terms and Conditions apply to every offer, quotation, and Agreement concluded between Digitalique and the Counterparty, unless explicitly deviated from in writing by the parties.

 Quotations and/or offers